isPoto/Speedtest-Plus/README.md

 ![image](https://user-images.githubusercontent.com/59009389/209684141-2753f001-a9e1-473f-a793-850030fea284.png)

-Speedtest+ has no ads and is built for your experience. poto strives for the ultimate user experience design.
+Speedtest+ has no ads and is built for your experience.
+Poto strives for the ultimate user experience design.
 You can see very cool graphical results and easily copy or save speed test results to easily share your internet speed.

 ![image](https://user-images.githubusercontent.com/59009389/209684150-20e1b381-0088-43f0-8cbc-5306e0328924.png)